 How to Calculate Your Maximum Crowdfund Investment

-If you’re an unaccredited investor (meaning your net worth is less than $1 million excluding your primary residence, and you haven’t earned more than $200,000 for each of the past two years), you can’t invest every dime you’ve got in crowdfund investment campaigns.
+If you’re an unaccredited investor, you can’t invest every dime you’ve got in crowdfund investment campaigns.
+(An unaccredited investor has a net worth less than $1 million excluding primary residence, and hasn’t earned more than $200,000 for each of the past two years.)
 Doing so would be a nightmare for your portfolio (you’d be doing the opposite of diversifying), and it also wouldn’t be legal.

 That’s because, per the JOBS Act, the SEC sets specific limits on how much any individual can invest.
 The limits are based on how much you make (your annual income) or have in your savings (your net worth).

 If you can’t quote your annual income off the top of your head, look at your tax return from last year.
-The adjusted gross income (AGI) on line 37 of Form 1040 is what you’re looking for.
+The adjusted gross income (AGI) in the last cell (number 37) on the bottom of the first page is what you’re looking for.

 If you don’t have your tax forms handy, just grab one of your paychecks and look for the gross income amount.
 That amount is what you make before taxes.
 Multiply the number by how many pay periods you have in a year.
 (If you’re paid every two weeks, multiply by 26.
 If you’re paid monthly, multiply by 12.
 If you’re paid twice a month, multiply by 24.)